quicwg/base-drafts/draft-ietf-quic-transport.md

 break continuity of identity with a server MAY discard tokens provided using the NEW_TOKEN frame.
 Tokens obtained in Retry packets MUST NOT be discarded.

-A client SHOULD NOT reuse a token.
+A client SHOULD NOT reuse a token in different connections.
 Reusing a token allows connections to be linked by entities on the network path (see {{migration-linkability}}).
 A client MUST NOT reuse a token if it believes that its point of network attachment has changed since the token was last used; that is, if there is a change in its local IP address or network interface.
 A client needs to start the connection process over if it migrates prior to completing the handshake.

-When a server receives an Initial packet with an address validation token, it SHOULD attempt to validate it.
+When a server receives an Initial packet with an address validation token, it SHOULD attempt to validate it, unless it has already completed address validation.
 If the token is invalid then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
 If the validation succeeds, the server SHOULD then allow the handshake to proceed.

 Note: